sphinx-doc/sphinx/Doc-3k/library/httplib.rst

    This will send a request to the server using the HTTP request method *method* and the selector *url*.
 If the *body* argument is present, it should be a string of data to send after the headers are finished.
 Alternatively, it may be an open file object, in which case the contents of the file is sent; this file object should support ``fileno()`` and ``read()`` methods.
-The header Content- Length is automatically set to the correct value.
+The header Content-Length is automatically set to the correct value.
 The *headers* argument should be a mapping of extra HTTP headers to send with the request.

    .. versionchanged:: 2.6
       *body* can be a file object.